keiretrogaming/Project-Ronin/README.md

 ## 🗺️ Roadmap & Community

-My roadmap is whatever *you* want it to be!
-I built this to solve my own headaches, but if you have ideas, tweaks, or specific features you want to see added to Project Ronin, let me know.
-Drop a suggestion in the **Issues** tab!
+Honestly, the roadmap is whatever you want it to be.
+I built this to solve my own headaches.
+If there's a tweak or feature you want in Ronin, drop it in the **Issues** tab and I'll take a look.

 ---

 ## ❓ Frequently Asked Questions

-**Will this break Windows Update?** No. Project Ronin disables the *annoyances* of Windows Update (like forced auto-restarts and using your bandwidth to seed updates to other PCs via WUDO), but the core security patching engine remains fully intact.
+**Will this break Windows Update?** No. Ronin kills the *annoyances* (forced auto-restarts, seeding updates to strangers via WUDO) but leaves the actual security patching alone.

+**My antivirus flagged it.
+Is it a virus?** No. Ronin edits deep Windows settings, which is exactly what heuristic scanners look for.
+There's no telemetry, no obfuscation, and every line of code is public in this repo for you to read.
+If your AV blocks it, that's a false positive you can report to Microsoft.

-**Why not just use WinUtil?** I love WinUtil, but Ronin includes specific tools I wanted in a single click, like checking SSD health, resetting the GPU driver stack, and deep handheld-specific optimizations.
-WinUtil, while being amazing, never had everything that I wanted.
+**Why not just use WinUtil?** I love WinUtil.
+But Ronin bundles things I always wished it had in one click: SSD health checks, a full GPU driver-stack reset, and deep handheld tuning.
+WinUtil is amazing, it just never had *everything* I wanted.

-**Is this safe for Handhelds (MSI Claw, ROG Ally, Legion Go)?** Absolutely.
-I'm a massive handheld fan, and Project Ronin automatically detects handheld hardware.
-The dedicated **Handheld** tab includes specific fixes for Modern Standby issues and custom EPP power slicing.
+**Is this safe for Handhelds (MSI Claw, ROG Ally, Legion Go)?** That's the whole reason it exists.
+I'm a massive handheld fan, and Ronin auto-detects handheld hardware and opens a dedicated tab with Modern Standby fixes and custom EPP power slicing.

+**Where are the logs?** Click the green console in the bottom-left (or Maintenance → Open Logs & Backups).
+Every action gets logged, and `Ronin_StateReport.txt` shows exactly which tweaks are on or off right now.

 ---

 ## ⚖️ Disclaimer

-*Project Ronin is shared as an open-source tool.
-I built it for myself, but modifying system-level settings always carries a small inherent risk.
-Always maintain a current backup of your important files.
-Provided "as-is" under the MIT License.*
+*Project Ronin is open-source and shared as-is under the MIT License.
+I built it for myself and run it on my own machines, but system-level tweaking always carries some inherent risk.
+Keep a backup of anything you can't afford to lose.*

----